Jakob Martin

-Jakob Martin (born Martin Axel Storrow) is an American songwriter, performer, and recording artist.
+Martin Storrow (also known as Jakob Martin) is an American songwriter, composer, performer, and recording artist.

-Martin has released five albums independently, "Matches" (2007, as Martin Storrow), "Masking the Mirror" (2008) "City of the Nameless" (2009), "Leave The Light On" (2010), and most recently, "California Songs" (Rel.
-June 22, 2011).
+Martin has released six albums independently, "Matches" (2007), "Masking the Mirror" (2008) "City of the Nameless" (2009), "Leave The Light On" (2010), "California Songs" (2011), and The Prophet - Vol. 1 (2021).
 "Matches" earned Martin mainstream media attention, but sold only 2,000 copies, and received mixed reviews.
 "City of the Nameless" was produced by Dan Diaz in San Diego and features collaborations with Brodeeva (of G. Love fame) Aaron Bowen, Stepchylde Tha Phoenix, and Matt Hensley of the band Flogging Molly.
 The North County Times called the release "superb" and JVibe magazine claimed that Jakob is "revolutionizing" the acoustic music genre.

 Early life

 When Martin was three years old, his mother bought him a guitar at a Jumble sale, according to a 2009 Trojan Vision interview.
 He became addicted to music and continued performing throughout high school and college, eventually opting to pursue music full-time upon graduating from University of California, San Diego in 2005.